GraphMath

 What does a matrix actually do to space?

 A linear transformation moves every vector by moving the basis directions first, then extending that action linearly to the whole space.
-This chapter begins with grid deformation, develops standard examples such as scaling, shear, rotation and reflection, then connects them to change of basis, matrix-vector multiplication and one-to-one and onto conditions.
+This chapter begins with 2D grid deformation, develops standard examples such as scaling, shear, rotation and reflection, then connects them to matrix-vector multiplication and one-to-one and onto conditions.

 Key ideas